Ah, the great outdoors.

 We brought dehydrated food.
 Some of us had 8 meals each.
 As it turns out we didn’t need that much.
 What I would recommend for 3 nights is 4 meals each and a lot of snacks.
 Cereal bars or instant oatmeal would be good for breakfast.
 Instant ramen would be good for lunch.
 For dinner you can make a bunch of dehydrated meals and share.
 Each dehydrated meal is supposed to be 2 servings.
 We realized that variety in you meals is the key to happiness.

-The crew, led by Troy, also went out to grab opihi off the rocks.
+The crew also went out to grab opihi off the rocks.
 Opihi is a sea snail that’s a delicacy in Hawaii.

 They were able to find some off the shore right in front of our camp site.